Ice Cream Social

 Sunday, September 7 at 2 p.m. at the Barn

 Join your neighbors for ice cream, games and sharing stories about your summer!

-Evergreen Highlands is a 230-lot community nestled in the scenic foothills of the Rocky Mountains.
+Evergreen Highlands is a 230-home convenanted community nestled in the scenic foothills of the Rocky Mountains.
 Located about 35 miles from downtown Denver and only 53 miles from the Continental Divide, Evergreen Highlands is a vibrant community that is also a perfect jumping-off point for enjoying the city or the mountains.
-The community's amenities include tennis courts, a playground, fishing in the pond, volleyball, softball and many social events.
-Our community also features a historic barn where events and meetings are held.
+The community's amenities include tennis courts, a playground, fishing in the pond, volleyball and many social events.
+Our community also features stables and a historic barn where events and meetings are held.
 Evergreen Highlands is a great place to live and play!

 Bears and Foxes

 Please do not leave trash cans out overnight during the months when bears are active (March-November).
 Wait to put cans out on the morning of pick-up.
 Bears' sense of smell is 100 times more sensitive than ours: bears can smell food five miles away.
 Bears also have great memories; once they find a food source, they will return, becoming a hazard to people and pets.